martinshay/MRF-MiWi/README.md

 - This is a wireless UART application based upon MRF MiWi P2P.
 Two nodes are used in this application.

-- Supports 8-Bit Wireless Development Kit
+- Supports 8-Bit Wireless Development Kit with PIC18F46J50 as host MCU

 - To test this application, open a terminal for both the nodes.
 On entering text in the terminal, the data is transmitted from one Node to another node.